wedaa/LongTail-Log-Analysis/README.md

 just once a day, I would advise running it at 12:05 AM, as there is code that only runs during the midnight time frame.

-MY crontab entry looks like this one:
+MY crontab entry looks like this one(See the file crontab.sample too):

 	#
 	# LongTail dashboard stuff